mne-tools/mne-python/README.rst

 Contributing to MNE-Python
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Please see the documentation on the MNE-^ython homepage:
+Please see the documentation on the MNE-Python homepage:

 http://martinos.org/mne/contributing.html